 We hope that by shining a light on it, more men will come forward and share their hurt from a partner who is consuming porn.
 You are not alone.

 It’s easy to think that only women experience the depression, the sleepless nights, the traumatic flashbacks that come from discovering that your partner has been consuming porn behind their back.
 It’s easy to think that only women have their trust shattered by their partner’s porn habits.
 However, this simply is not the case.
-Both men and women are victims of betrayal trauma, and both men and women can struggle with porn issues.
+Both men and women can experience feelings of betrayal trauma, and both men and women can struggle with porn issues.

 Why this matters